-1. Whether the evidence supports the lower courts' findings that the Columbus Board of Education and and a second second the Dayton Board of Education adopted and maintained segregative policies with a systemwide impact.
+1. Whether the evidence supports the lower courts' findings that the Columbus Board of Education and the Dayton Board of Education adopted and maintained segregative policies with a systemwide impact.

 2. Whether the systemwide impact of the violations warranted a systemwide remedy in each case.